Wacvic/slate/source/index.html.md

 }
 ```

-This options sets the text that will be displayed after some time in the speech bubble when the chat window is closed.
+This option sets the text that will be displayed after some time in the speech bubble when the chat window is closed.
 Do no set if you don't want this additional feature.
 <aside class="notice">
 <b><u>Default:</u></b> `none`
 </aside>